esoadamo/dictature/README.md

 ```

 ## Dictature usage
-This package also includes a class that allows you to use your SQLite db as a Python dictionary:
+This package also includes a class that allows you to use your SQLite db or any backend as a Python dictionary:

 ```python
 from dictature import Dictature